 Our collective brains have soaked up the meaningless muck and are now waterlogged with platitudes and cultural niceties and the false expectations of the way life should be.

 American Express: Never leave home without it.

 If someone continuously repeats a lie, does it eventually become the truth?
 Is it not safe to leave our homes without our credit cards?
 Is the realest thing in our lives a carbonated aluminum can of sugar?
-Do we really LOVE the golden arches?
+Do we really love the golden arches?

 It’s easy to be passively entertained and informed, accepting catchphrases to be self-evident.
-Even the news has to be “info-tainment” these days so that it’s more palatable to the casual listener (read: consumer).
+Even the news has to be “info-tainment” these days so it’s more palatable to the casual listener (read: consumer).

 Besides the problems of its inherently passive nature, today’s commercial-riddled pop-information can’t inform us of life’s larger problems, of our deepest troubles and fears, of what it actually means to be alive—what it means to be a human being in the most complex time in human history.